The Feeling: 2007–2008: Join with Us

 Their second album, entitled Join with Us was released on 18 February 2008, with the first single "I Thought It Was Over" entering the UK charts at #12 on 10 February 2008 on the strength of downloads alone.
 The album debuted at number 1 on the UK Albums Chart.

 The majority of the album was recorded at Bradley House, a stately home in Maiden Bradley near Warminster, Wiltshire (home of the Duke of Somerset), whilst most mixing was carried out in Los Angeles, California.

 The band performed at the 2008 V Festivals in Chelmsford and Staffordshire in August.
 On 7 March 2008, they embarked on a mini-tour of the UK, starting in Birmingham Academy and ending at London.
-On 1 April 2008, it was confirmed that they would support Bon Jovi at four of their seven dates on the UK leg of Bon Jovi's Lost Highway World Tour.
+On 1 April 2008, it was confirmed that they would support Bon Jovi at four of their seven dates on the UK leg of their Lost Highway Tour.

 On 27 June 2008, the band played the pyramid stage at the Glastonbury Festival, which was their first appearance at the legendary festival.
 During the performance, they covered The Buggles' "Video Killed the Radio Star" and A-ha's "Take On Me".
 In November 2008, the band embarked on one of their biggest UK and Irish tours to date, performing at 21 venues.